Find a Lender-Approved Local Conveyancer in Hockley

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Main reasons to let us assist you find a local conveyancing solicitor in Hockley
+Top 5 reasons to use our service to help you find a high street conveyancing solicitor in Hockley

 Recently asked questions about conveyancing in Hockley

-I've recently found out that there is a flying freehold element on a house I have offered on last month in what was supposed to be a simple, no chain conveyancing.
-Hockley is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
+Hockley is the location of the property.
+Can you offer any advice?

 Flying freeholds in Hockley are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Hockley you would need to get your solicitor to go through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Hockley you must be sure that your lawyer goes through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Hockley may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated